Nov 26, 2013 / 1:45 pm

-These markings indicate that a cyclist may ride in the traffic lane and assists them in correct positioning between traveling cars and parallel parked cars.
+These markings indicate that a cyclist may ride in the traffic lane and assists them in correct positioning between moving vehicles and parallel parked cars.

-Motorists are urged to drive carefully and be aware of all posted signage, particularly at St. Paul and Pandosy streets.
+Motorists are urged to drive carefully and be aware of all signage, particularly at St. Paul and Pandosy.